KerfuffleV2/tfti/README.md

 4. You can put items in your wanted list and it will show you whether they are buildable and what you need if not.

-5. You can filter combinations to show only groups with Sword of Shojin, for example.
+5. You can filter Combinations to show only groups with Sword of Shojin, for example.

 This tool is primarily useful displayed on a tab or device while playing.
 If you don't play in fullscreen mode, you should be able to hit F9 to unlock the mouse cursor.